roles-ansible/ansible_role_versioncheck/README.md

 ### Testing

-*This role is tested via travis-ci and docker.
-To test this role manual simply execute the ``.ansible-test.yml`` playbook inside this role.*
+This role is tested with github [actions](https://github.com/chaos-bodensee/role-ansible_version/actions).